CaseyAntoine/BeepBoop/README.md

   * _Input: "4"_
   * _Output: " 0, Beep!, 2, 3, 4"_

+ 3. Replace numbers that contain a 2, all digits are replaced with "Boop!"
+  * _Input: "4"_
+  * _Output: "0, Beep!, Boop!, 3, 4"_

 ### Prerequisites

 if cloning repository to your local system, you'll need command prompt(pc) or terminal(mac) and clone the repo and a text editor.